Florida Literacy CoalitionFlorida Literacy CoalitionFlorida Literacy Coalition

 JP Morgan Chase & Co.

-The firm’s philanthropic investments are directed toward three centers of excellence: Community Development (continueing education courses, adult literacy outreach, job training, money management basics, ect), Education (development of instructional leaders, implementation of innovative curricula, strengthening instructional strategies, etc.), and Arts and culture.
+The firm’s philanthropic investments are directed toward three centers of excellence: Community Development (continuing education courses, adult literacy outreach, job training, money management basics, etc.), Education (development of instructional leaders, implementation of innovative curricula, strengthening instructional strategies, etc.), and Arts and Culture.
 Letters of Inquiry are accepted on an ongoing basis.

 The Lawrence Foundation

-The Lawrence Foundation is a private family foundation focused on making grants to support environmental, human services and other causes.
+The Lawrence Foundation is a private family foundation focused on making grants to support environmental, human services, and other causes.
 They make both program and operating grants and do not have any geographical restrictions on our grants.
-Deadlines are April 30 and November 1.

 Learning Disabilities Foundation of America